 A curved wooden boardwalk leads you through colourful and vibrant planting.
 The wooden board will be carved with personal messages from Cancer Research UK legacy pledgers and researchers.
 They are the collective force that will help beat cancer for future generations.
 The boardwalk connects both halves of the garden and leads to stone steps.

 At the bottom of the stone steps is a timber bench.
 A place to sit beneath the shade of a specimen tree, listen to the water and view the beautiful planting.

 Serpentine water feature

 A serpentine water feature is the focus of the space.
 It connects the two halves of the garden together.
 The beginning and end of the water feature are out of view to give a sense that the water is never-ending and everlasting.

 It represents how a pledge to leave a gift in your Will is a commitment to help fund vital research.
 Gifts in Wills fund over a third of our research.
 They are vital to bringing forward the day when everyone survives cancer.

 1 in 2 people will get cancer in their lifetime*.
 Our research saves lives.
 We’ve come a long way, but we can not rest while people still suffer.
 That’s why we’re committed to ensuring 3 in 4 people in the UK diagnosed with cancer will survive for 10 years or more by 2034 and, beyond that, even more.

-Cancer Research UK receives no government funding, and gifts in Wills account for over a third of our life-saving research.
+Gifts in Wills account for over a third of our life-saving research.
 Without them we simply would not be able to undertake all the vital research we do which could one day beat cancer.